 It has been almost 20 years since airlines faced such an existential threat.
 After the terrorist attacks of Sept.
 11, 2001, global air travel plummeted, and it took years for airlines to fully recover from the airline recession.

 Disease statistics causes public panic to grow impacting travel plans

-The spread of the COVID-19 Coronavirus outbreak has got people worldwide concerned and asking question on how bad this is, when will there be a cure and how they can protect themselves.
+The spread of the COVID-19 Coronavirus outbreak has got people worldwide concerned and asking how bad this is, when there will be a cure and how they can protect themselves.

-The Last thing on people’s minds are travel plans especially since foreign travel and air travel increases their risk of being infected via exposure.
+The last thing on people’s minds are travel plans especially since foreign travel and air travel increase their risk of being infected via exposure.